WilliamCunhaCardoso/WilliamCunhaCardoso/README.md

-### Hi there 👋, William Cardoso
+### I am William Cardoso
 ![](images/william-cardoso-banner.png)

 I am a developer, linux user and passionate about open source.
-I like movies and animes and enjoy life.
+I like movies and anime and enjoy life.

 Skills: Dart / Flutter / SQL